British Columbia Moose Hunts

 Most hunters choose to add a wolf tag to their hunt.
 Harvesting a wolf is a real trophy, you never know when your chance may turn up.
 About 10% of our hunters harvest wolves during regular hunts in the fall.

-You can also enjoy hunting in British Columbia in the winter months.
+You can also enjoy British Columbia wolf hunts in the winter months.
 This is an excellent time to take a well-furred trophy.
 During January and February, wolves are traveling because of colder temperatures and the mating season.
-These hunts have been very successful.
+These wolf hunts have been very successful.
 There is a healthy population of wolves in our area in British Columbia.